thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	import Trigger = gf.Trigger;
 	import Triggerable = gf.Triggerable;

-And also to DefenderClone.html:
+And also to Game.html:

 	<script type="text/javascript" src="Framework/Source/Model/Trigger.js"></script>
 	<script type="text/javascript" src="Framework/Source/Model/Triggerable.js"></script>

 12.3.
-It will also be necessary to add Triggerable to the list of entity properties that the PlaceLevel class handles.
-Open PlaceLevel.ts, locate the existing entityPropertyNamesToProcess declaration, and replace it with the following:
+It will also be necessary to add Triggerable to the list of entity properties that the PlaceDefault class handles.
+Open PlaceDefault.ts, locate the existing entityPropertyNamesToProcess declaration, and replace it with the following:

 	var entityPropertyNamesToProcess =
 	[